 And you can cancel your subscription at any time.

-The ability to focus is one of the most valuable learning skills you can develop.
+The ability to focus is one of the most valuable productivity skills.

-And the capacity of concentrated focus to help you learn (and retain what you learn) is a key to success in school, work, and life.
+Your ability to concentrate (and retain what you learn) is crucial to success in school, work, and life.

-Listening to the right kind of background music has been proven to increase alertness, focus, and attention.
+Listening to the right kind of background music has been proven to increase alertness, focus, attention, and mood.

-With Focus@Will, scientifically engineered music works with your brainwave patterns to get you “in the zone” of high productivity … and keep you there.
+Their scientifically engineered music has been clinically tested to work with your brainwave patterns to get you “in the zone” of high focus … and keep you there.